 Six years later, it's still in its original position—although in 2019, the Conservancy was looking to hire an executive director who could lead the charge on the carousel's relocation.
 That same year, the Conservancy cracked the gate open during an event so you could see the carousel better.
 But you still couldn't ride it.

-Also in 2019, Preservation Action Council of San Jose posted that the carousel had been shit down for 19 years for lack of funding—which would mean the carousel only ran for two (or less?) years after first being installed.
+Also in 2019, Preservation Action Council of San Jose posted that the carousel had been shut down for 19 years for lack of funding—which would mean the carousel only ran for two (or less?) years after first being installed.

 From outside the gate, its menagerie of 33 animals (very few of which are horses) looks like it's in great condition—at least cosmetically.
 That's probably because nobody's climbing up on the animals or chariots.
 A worn-out carousel is a well-loved carousel.